Levomilnacipran: Pharmacokinetics

 Levomilnacipran has a high oral bioavailability of 92% and a low plasma protein binding of 22%.
 It is metabolized in the liver by the cytochrome P450 enzyme CYP3A4, thereby making the medication susceptible to grapefruit-drug interactions.
 The drug has an elimination half-life of approximately 12 hours, allowing for once-daily administration.
 Levomilnacipran is excreted in urine.

 History

-Levomilnacipran was developed by Forest Laboratories and Pierre Fabre Group, and was approved by the Food and Drug Administration in July 2013.
+Levomilnacipran was developed by Forest Laboratories and Pierre Fabre Group, and was approved by the US Food and Drug Administration in July 2013.
+The FDA approved levomilnacipran for treating major depressive disorder.
+The approval was based on the results of five clinical trials.
+The trials included one 10-week phase II and four 8-week phase III.
+Four of the five trials demonstrated a statistically significant superiority to placebo as measured by the Montgomery–Åsberg Depression Rating Scale.
+Superiority to placebo was also demonstrated by improvement in the Sheehan Disability Scale.